 Questions about child support or child custody matters?
 Contact the Law Office of Bryan Fagan

-The attorneys at the Law Office of Bryan Fagan take a great deal of pride in representing the people of our community.
+The attorneys at Bryan Fagan Law take pride in representing people from our community.
 Our objective is to offer client-first advocacy in the field of family law.
 Across southeast Texas, we have argued on behalf of clients in family courts.

 To learn more about us and to ask questions about your situation please do not hesitate to contact our office.
 We offer free of charge consultations six days a week with our attorneys.
-These consultations are a great opportunity to sit down in a comfortable and pressure-free environment where you can ask questions and receive honest feedback about your circumstances and family.
+These consultations are a great opportunity to sit down in a comfortable and pressure-free environment.
+You can ask questions and receive honest feedback about your circumstances and family.
 Thank you for your time and consideration.

 Ebook